 The Darling River has always been the lifeblood for those who live on its banks or surrounding plains; wether indigenous or European.
-The living Indigenous culture of the region reveals an amazing lineage reaching back over 20,000 years and documents the intimate relationship and understanding that indigenous people have with this land.
+The living Indigenous culture of the region reveals an amazing lineage reaching back over 20,000 years.

 While the European connection to the region is far less in time, it is in many ways no less significant and today, we are appreciating the European history and culture to a greater extent and with a greater form of identity; much the same as the indigenous culture and history.